TalkShopLive/android-sdk/README.md

 #### `subscribe(callback: ChatCallback)`

-Subscribe to a chat to get notfied when there are changes
+Subscribe to a chat to get notfied when there are changes.

 - Parameters:
     - `callback`: A callback that will be called once there's a change.